Summer Dance Intensive

 Lawrence grew up in Southern California, studying ballet under the care of Victor and Tatiana Kasatsky since the age of thirteen.
 He went on to compete in the YAGP, placing in the Top 12 Pas De Deux in the New York Finals of 2014 as well as in the Top 3 soloist at regional venues for several years.
 During his time at Pomona College, Lawrence studied chemistry, mathematics, took on collegiate ballroom, and performed as a principal dancer for the Inland Pacific Ballet under the watchful eye of Victoria Koenig.
 Lawrence has also taught ballet and ballroom at various schools and currently tutors high school STEM subjects.
 His past repertoire includes: Don Quixote, La Bayadere, Swan Lake, Le Corsaire, Coppelia, The Nutcracker, Seven Beauties, The Little Mermaid, Cinderella, and Jangala.

 Karina is a classical and contemporary dancer and teacher from the Bay Area.
-She began her training at Ayako School of Ballet in Belmont, California and continued her studies at Milwaukee Ballet II and Colorodo Ballet’s pre-professional program.
+She began her training at Ayako School of Ballet in Belmont, California and continued her studies at Milwaukee Ballet II and Colorado Ballet’s pre-professional program.
 She spent two summers in Madrid studying Forsythe improvisation techniques.
 Karina’s professional experience includes Ballet Memphis, Colorado Ballet, Milwaukee Ballet, Ballet Des Amerique, and the Oakland Ballet.
-She strives to spread the joy of dance through teaching.

 Calvin received his training at the Academy of Cincinnati Ballet and supplemented his studies at Boston Ballet School, The School of American Ballet, Ballet Austin Academy, & The School of Oregon Ballet Theatre.
 His career began with the Cincinnati Ballet and Ballet Austin.
 Since moving to the Bay Area in 2011 he has performed with Company C Contemporary Ballet, New York Theatre Ballet, Oakland Ballet Company, Dance Theatre of San Francisco, Kiandanda Dance Theater, Mark Foehringer Dance Project, and Garrett Moulton Productions.
 His repertoire includes works by Thang Dao, Gregory Dawson, Yuri Zhukov, and Maurice Causey among others.
 When not dancing he enjoys time in the studio sharing knowledge, teaching and coaching the next generation of dancers.
 Calvin has been a member of ODC/Dance since 2019.